firminApp/EasyRequestMaker/myokhttprequestmaker/src/androidTest/java/Readme.md

                     });

-just create an instance of the class MyOkHttpRequestMaker.
+just create an instance of the class EasyRequestMaker.

 and then put all your params by calling the appropriate methode.